SpinWheel

 Duplicate Detection: This template also checks for duplicates and will be careful not to match any items where there is a duplicate entry.
 You can still match these transactions manually using the Reconciler, but you won’t have to worry about the template automatically matching items where there are duplicates.
 This helps ensure accuracy and integrity when doing the automatic matching.

 Flexible Matching Rules: Take full control of your reconciliation process with customizable matching rules.
-The Excel template empowers you to create rules to automatically match transactions on a 1-to-1 basis, 1-to-many, or even many-to-many, tailored to your unique needs.
+The Excel template empowers you to create rules to automatically match transactions on a 1-to-1 basis or 1-to-many, tailored to your unique needs.

 Matching rules in the bank reconciliation template.